Image: Yasha Hoffman.

 Lewis’ compositions focus on exploring the textural and timbral capabilities of instruments within solo and ensemble contexts.
 His sensitivity to orchestration and the finer details of his music allows each work to deeply relate and respond to the concepts they’re drawn from.
 Underneath his infatuation with extended techniques, Lewis’ compositions offer slowly evolving progressions with a particular emphasis on singular gestures.

-On top of his composing, Lewis is a regular contributor to CutCommon Magazine, a role which allows him to further share his interest in new music presented by Australian composers and ensembles.
+Lewis is a regular contributor to CutCommon Magazine, a role which allows him to further share his interest in new music presented by Australian composers and ensembles.
 You can find some of Lewis' articles on CutCommon's website: https://www.cutcommonmag.com.